JBZoo/CSV-Blueprint/README.md

     # Data validation for the entire(!) column using different data aggregation methods.
     # Depending on the file size and the chosen aggregation method - this can use a lot of RAM time.
     # Be careful with files that are 2-3 or more times larger than the available memory.
-    # TODO: There are several ways to optimize this process, but the author needs time to test it carefully.
     aggregate_rules:
       is_unique: true                   # All values in the column are unique.